-A friend recently commented that most people living in the cities are between one of three things – between jobs, apartments, or relationships.

-"A friend recently commented that most people living in cities are between one of three things – between jobs, apartments or relationships.
-This might not be true for everyone, but my experience is that things seem to be unpredictable and in constant flux for most of us.
+It’s an interesting observation and while it may not be true for everyone, there’s no doubt that for most of us things seem to be unpredictable and in a constant flux.
 Everyone seems to be grappling for some sense of security, be it in their careers or relationships.

-I have to say, when I started investigating I became even more anxious!
+But I must say, when I started investigating I became even more anxious!
 I learnt that stress is the natural mechanism of the body to cope with and fight against danger in our environment.
 This is good news, right?
 Not quite.

 Also read: Tips for a deep sleep